catamuscalu/analyticsSimulator/README.md

 Scenario:

-Consider a website that generates 2 types of events:
+Consider a website that receives 2 types of events (user login and user logout) and needs a realtime analytics system that can emit several statistics about the website traffic.

-  - user logged in

-  - user logged out

 Task:

-Design a system that in realtime can extract statistics about the users of the site.

-Create a small CLI dashboard, that on each 10 seconds will display:
+How would you design such a system, given that you need to output the following metrics about the website traffic in 10 seconds windows:

-- number of users connected (unique user_id)
+- number of unique users connected (unique user_id)

-- number of active sessions (unique session_id)

-- number of login events from beginning of simulation

-- average session duration
+- average user session duration

+At the end of the exercise, display the number of unique users since the beginnning of the simulation.

+Consider offering a CLI dashboard that can emit these metrics each 10 seconds.

 Notes: